- Academic Year

 "Misrepresenting facts" to the university or an agent of the university includes, but is not limited to, providing false grades or resumés; providing false or misleading information in an effort to receive a postponement or an extension on a test, quiz, or other assignment for the purpose of obtaining an academic or financial benefit for oneself or another individual; or providing false or misleading information in an effort to injure another student academically or financially.

-Instructor Sanctions.
-If academic misconduct is determined by the instructor, a failing grade shall be assigned to either the assignment in question or to the course grade.
-When a student is given a failing grade in a course as a result of academic misconduct, the instructor shall report in writing to the instructor’s department chair the facts of the case and the action to be taken against the student.
-The chair shall provide a copy to the student, to his or her academic dean (and the Graduate Dean in the case of graduate students) and to the Student Judicial Programs office.
+Instructor Sanctions – If academic misconduct is determined by the instructor, a failing grade shall be assigned to either the assignment in question or to the course grade.
+When a student is given a failing grade in a course as a result of academic misconduct, the instructor shall report in writing to the instructor's department chair the facts of the case and the action to be taken against the student.
+The chair shall provide a copy to the student, to his or her academic dean (and the Graduate Dean in the case of graduate students) and to the Office of Student Conduct.

-Repeated Academic Misconduct.
-In cases of repeated violations, either the instructor (through his or her department chair and/or academic dean) or the academic dean may refer the case to the Student Judicial Programs office for further disciplinary proceeding.
+Repeated Academic Misconduct – In cases of repeated violations, either the instructor (through his or her department chair and/or academic dean) or the academic dean may refer the case to the Office of Student Conduct for further disciplinary proceeding.

 Regulations concerning admission, registration, grading practices, class attendance, the university calendar, and other similar matters are stated in the current Undergraduate and Graduate Catalog.
 Faculty members are advised to consult the catalog in order to become familiar with those regulations.
 Information concerning admission of graduate students is contained in the Graduate School section of the catalog.
 Additional information may be distributed as needed by memoranda or letters.